 CPA Australia was amongst a number of business, government and community groups urging in their submissions to the CCA a clear, long-term signal, such as a mid-century target, that is important for investment and ensuring a smooth transition to a low-emissions economy.
-The CCA's recommendation to a substantial degree is a reflection of these sentiments, and we urge further in the post-pandemic economic environment, the investment and broader market signalling importance of setting a firm trajectory of reaching Australia's net-zero emissions position.
+The CCA's recommendation to a substantial degree reflects these sentiments.
+We urge further in the post-pandemic economic environment, the importance to investment and broader market signalling of setting a firm trajectory of reaching Australia's net-zero emissions position.
 Similarly, far greater regard will need to be given by Government to the five-year interval 'review, refine and rachet' mechanisms within Australia's Paris Agreement Nationally Determined Contribution (NDC), as part of guiding, in a timely manner, both associated policy levers and business responses towards economic transitioning.